hxuhack/symobfuscator-deprecated-/docs/Phabricator.rst

 -------------------

 Once a patch has been reviewed and approved on Phabricator it can then be committed to trunk.
-There are multiple workflows to achieve this.
-Whichever method you follow it is recommend that your commit message ends with the line:
+If you do not have commit access, someone has to commit the change for you (with attribution).
+It is sufficient to add a comment to the approved review indicating you cannot commit the patch yourself.
+If you have commit access, there are multiple workflows to commit the change.
+Whichever method you follow it is recommended that your commit message ends with the line:

 ::